 A Learning Management System (LMS) is a platform that helps instructors manage and organize educational materials online and conduct online courses.
 Learning management systems help streamline the learning process by providing a central location for accessing material online and developing content.
 LMS software is used by K-12 schools, higher education institutions, school districts, etc.

-This software benefits administrators, teachers, and students.
+LMS software benefits administrators, teachers, and students.
 Students and teachers can access and upload course material such as calendars, syllabi, assignments, and grades.
 LMS platforms also allow instructors and administrators to track student progress on an individual basis and at the aggregate level.
-This software also helps minimize the use of paper materials.
+This software also helps minimize the use of paper materials and supports remote learning.

 Corporate LMS and Learning Content Management Systems